wmachanik/TrackerSQL/Docs/MigrationPlaybook_TrackerDotNet_to_TrackerSQL.md

 ---

 ## 1. Overview (What We Are Doing)
-We are creating a brand‑new project named `TrackerSQL` cloned from the existing `TrackerDotNet`.
+We are creating a brand‑new project named `TrackerSQL` cloned from the existing `TrackerSQL`.
 The old project remains available for maintenance (critical bug fixes only).
 Inside the new project we will:
 1. Replace the Access database with SQL Server / SQL Express.